BBCnewslondon/Vesta/README.md

 3. Enter an HTTP endpoint in the **Send Snapshot** field (for example, a local tunnel or test API).
 4. Select **Send Snapshot** to POST the most recent accelerometer and gyroscope readings as JSON.
 5. Configure the WebSocket URL (defaults to `http://localhost:3000/stream`) to stream live readings to your Socket.IO backend.
+6. Watch the accelerometer and gyroscope charts fill in with live data; aggregated min/mean/max stats update as samples arrive.

 > The default endpoint (`http://localhost:3000/api/sensors`) is a placeholder; replace it with your backend URL.
 On physical devices, ensure the endpoint is reachable over the network.